CMOS may refer to any of the following:

-The Motorola 146818 chip was the first RTC and CMOS RAM chip to be used in early IBM computers; capable of storing a total of 64 bytes of data.
-Since the system clock used 14 bytes of RAM, this left an additional 50 bytes for storing system settings.
+The Motorola 146818 chip was the first RTC and CMOS RAM chip to be used in early IBM computers, capable of storing 64 bytes of data.
+Since the system clock used 14 bytes of RAM (random-access memory), this left an additional 50 bytes for storing system settings.
 Today, most computers have moved the settings from CMOS and integrated them into the southbridge or Super I/O chips.

 How long does the CMOS battery last?